idealparable/BibleQ/DidLazarusWriteJohn.md

 49 Nathanael answered him, “Rabbi, you are the Son of God!
 You are King of Israel!”

 50 Jesus answered him, “Because I told you, ‘I saw you underneath the fig tree,’ do you believe?
 You will see greater things than these!”
-51 He said to him, “Most certainly, I tell you all, hereafter you will see heaven opened, and the angels of God ascending and descending on the Son of Man.”
+51 He said to him, “Most certainly, I tell you all, hereafter you will see heaven opened, and the angels of God ascending and descending on the Son of Man.”/

+## Nathanael = Bartholomew?

 Now since scholars think Bartholomew = Nathanael, let's look at some evidence for that: